harmlessprince/laravel-superban/README.md

 ```

 ## Configuration
-The default cache driver is `file`, you can change it to any laravel supported cache driver in your environment variable like below
+The default cache driver is `file`; you can change it to any laravel supported cache driver in your environment variable like below

 ```dotenv
 SUPER_BAN_CACHE_DRIVER=redis